thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 ## The line chart

 As we have already seen, in the line chart we have
-- an ordered variable on the $x$ axis
+- an ordered key attribute on the $x$ axis
-- a quantitative variable on the $y$ axis
+- a quantitative value attribute on the $y$ axis

-As an example, let us take a look at the Italian GDP per capita expressed in US dollars adjusted by the US inflation, which can be found
+As an example, let us take a look at evolution over the years the Italian GDP per capita expressed in US dollars adjusted by the US inflation, which can be found
 [here](https://github.com/thestippe/thestippe.github.io/blob/main/data/gdp_per_capita_filtered.csv).

 The dataset is based on [this](https://github.com/RaafatSaleh/GDP-per-capita-and-its-effect-on-the-man-life-quality/blob/master/Data/gdppercapita_us_inflation_adjusted.csv) repo.